usmanialiq/forex_app/README.md

 Do read the documentation and features of this API at [Fixer.io](https://fixer.io).

-It would be much appreciable if credits are included when using it your projects.
+It would be much appreciable if credits are included when using it in your projects.